zearp/Nucintosh/README.md

 ## Passive cooling
 Received my [Akasa](http://www.akasa.com.tw/search.php?seed=A-NUC45-M1B) case.
 To my surprise it does a better job than the stock cooler.
 It's not cheap and the case is not finished very smoothly (it can hurt you lol).
 I have mine verically and didn't use any of the end cheeks, only the feet.
 It would just introduce more options to hurt myself ;-)

 It works really well.
 So good I have set the power setting in the BIOS to max performance.
 It idles around 40-45c which is just fine considering my ambient temperature is around 25c.
 When put under load it doesn't get anywhere near 80c.
-I've ran the matrix test from ```stress-ng``` for a while and it stayed [stable around 70c](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_cooling.png?raw=true) the whole test.
+I've ran the matrix test from ```stress-ng``` for a while and it stayed [stable around 70c](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_cooling.png) the whole test.
 With some of the other tests it ran hotter and also used more power, 35 watts sustained.
-But it never needed to thermal throttle which is great!
+A quick [5 minutes Intel XTU](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_intel_xtu_5m.png) stress test show similar results.
+Wven with increased wattage it never needed to thermal throttle which is great!

 My only complaint is the rough finish.
 I wish they would've skipped on those cheeks and spend the money saved on a smooth finish, but thats besides the point of this thing.
 The silence is worth the occasional scratch.